 - Avoid gimmicky tricks that sound too good to be true

 For example, you may read elsewhere that using steel pipe or golf balls to roll your safe out of your home or from one room to another works well.

-The truth is they’re dangerous, they rarely work, and they’re likely to damage your floor and your safe.
+The truth is they’re dangerous, rarely work, and are likely to damage your floor and your safe.

 More Frequently Asked Questions (FAQs)

-Can I move my gun safe with a box dolly or stair-climbing dolly?
+Can I move my gun safely with a box or stair-climbing dolly?

-Stair-climbing dollies are tricky to master and should be left in the hands of experienced movers.
+Stair-climbing dollies are tricky to master and should be left to experienced movers.
 Likewise, standard moving dollies or “hand trucks” aren’t designed to handle the weight of gun safes, so stick with a heavy-duty appliance dolly.